 Gratiana pallidula is not an endangered species.

-Jaclyn Tolchin (author), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff.
+Jaclyn Tolchin (author), University of Michigan Biological Station, Angela Miner (editor), Animal Diversity Web Staff, Brian Scholtens (editor), University of Michigan Biological Station.

 Askew, R. 1971.
 Parasitic insects.
 London, Great Britain: Heinemann Educational Books Ltd.